joelparkerhenderson/system-quality-attributes/book/md/book.md

 # Heterogeneity

-**Heterogeneity: the quality/ability/extent of being heterogeneous.
-Contrast homogeneity.**
+**Heterogeneity: the quality/ability/extent of being heterogeneous; contrast homogeneity.**

 Heterogeneity is a system quality attribute, a non-functional requirement, and a cross-functional constraint that refers to the ability of a system to interact with different types of components, systems, or platforms.